 Anthony Fernando.
 Mr. Fernando became our President and Chief Executive Officer and a member of the Board on November 8, 2019.
 Prior to his appointment as our President and Chief Executive Officer, Mr. Fernando previously served as our Chief Operating Officer since June 1, 2017, as our Chief Technology Officer, since January 2016, and as our Vice President, International Development from August 2015 through January 2016.
 Previously, Mr. Fernando served as Vice President, Innovation and Technology, International, of Stryker Singapore Pvt.
 Ltd, a global medical technology company, from October 2013 until July 2015.
-From

-August 2010 until October 2013, Mr. Fernando served as Director of Research and Development, greater Asia, for Becton Dickinson & Company, a global medical technology company engaged in the development, manufacture and sale of medical devices.
+From August 2010 until October 2013, Mr. Fernando served as Director of Research and Development, greater Asia, for Becton Dickinson & Company, a global medical technology company engaged in the development, manufacture and sale of medical devices.
 From July 2007 until July 2010, Mr. Fernando served as the Director of Research and Development, Asia - Environmental Health, at Perkinelmer Singapore Pvt.
-Ltd. Until July 2015, Mr. Fernando also served as a director of Stryker India Private Limited and Stryker Global Technology Center (India).
-Mr. Fernando holds a BSc and MSc, Mechanical Engineering from the University of Nevada Las Vegas and an MBA, Finance & Strategy from the University of North Carolina at Chapel Hill.
+Ltd. Mr. Fernando holds a BSc and MSc, Mechanical Engineering from the University of Nevada Las Vegas and an MBA, Finance & Strategy from the University of North Carolina at Chapel Hill.
 The Board believes that Mr. Fernando's more than 20 years' of operational experience in the medical device industry, at both privately held and multi-national companies, and his knowledge of the industry, coupled with his deep understanding of our technologies, product candidates, market and history make him an essential contributor to our Board.

 Jane H. Hsiao, Ph.D., MBA.
-Dr. Hsiao has served since May 2007 as Vice-Chairman and Chief Technical Officer of OPKO.
+Dr. Hsiao has served as Vice-Chairman and Chief Technical Officer of OPKO Health, Inc. ("OPKO") since May 2007 and as a director of OPKO since February 2007.
 Since October 2008, Dr. Hsiao has served as Chairman of the Board and, since February 2012, Interim CEO of medical device developer, Non-Invasive Monitoring Systems, Inc. (NIMS).
-Additionally, Dr. Hsiao serves as a director of Neovasc, Inc. Dr. Hsiao previously served as the Vice Chairman-Technical Affairs and Chief Technical Officer of IVAX, from 1995 until IVAX was acquired in January 2006 by Teva.
+Dr. Hsiao previously served on the board of directors of Neovasc, Inc., and Cocrystal Pharma, Inc. Dr. Hsiao previously served as the Vice Chairman-Technical Affairs and Chief Technical Officer of IVAX, from 1995 until IVAX was acquired in January 2006 by Teva.
 Dr. Hsiao also served as Chairman, CEO and President of IVX Animal Health, IVAX's veterinary products subsidiary, from 1998 until 2006, and as IVAX's Chief Regulatory Officer from 1992 to 1995.
-Dr. Hsiao previously served on the board of directors of Prolor and Sorrento Therapeutics, Inc. Dr. Hsiao received her B.S. from National Taiwan University and her Ph.D. from the University of Illinois, Chicago.
+Dr. Hsiao received her B.S. from National Taiwan University and her Ph.D. from the University of Illinois, Chicago.
 Dr. Hsiao's background in building and growing companies in the pharmaceutical and medical device industry, her strong technical expertise, as well as her senior management experience and extensive board service allow her to play an integral role as a member of our Board.
 Her broad experience in many biotechnology and life science companies gives her a keen understanding and appreciation of the many regulatory and developmental issues confronting medical device, pharmaceutical and biotechnology companies.